• expired

 • @MasterScythe: I like how you assumed I didn't know the use cases or scenarios.

-My reply assumed the opposite, since I was just expanding on one of the scenarios you had already implied exist.
+My reply assumed the opposite, you implied scenarios existed, and I was just expanding on one of those scenarios.

 The person I disagreed with was 'howcan' who claimed "that would never happen".